 What Should I do if I Believe that Negligence Caused My Baby’s Injuries?

-There are numerous causes for birth injuries, and an unfortunate reality is that negligent healthcare is one of the most devastating.
-HIE can be caused by negligent healthcare during the labor and delivery process, including:
+There are numerous causes for birth injuries.
+An unfortunate reality is that negligent healthcare is one of the most devastating.
+HIE can result from negligent healthcare during the labor and delivery process, including: